 But even Airbnb's approach has limitations.
 They still had to manually inject context for each file.
 For teams with complex interdependencies, this approach breaks down.

-• Outside In: Start from application boundaries and work inward
+- Outside in: Start from application boundaries and work inward

-• Inside Out: Replace smaller sections first
+- Inside out: Replace smaller sections first

-What Good Migration Looks Like
+What Spec-Driven Migration Looks Like

 Most teams are doing this manually: